What is forest land under the Emission Trading Scheme (ETS)?

 Under the ETS, forest land is defined as being at least 1 hectare with forest species that has, or is likely to have, tree crown cover with an average width of more than 30% on each hectare.

-Forest species are trees that are capable of reaching five metres in height at maturity in the place that they are growing, excluding tree species that are grown primarily for the production of fruit and nuts crops.
+Forest species are trees capable of reaching five metres in height at maturity in the place that they are growing, excluding tree species grown primarily for the production of fruit and nut crops.

 What is pre-1990 forest land?